 Are YOU in the market for a fancy smartphone?
 I am, but trying to figure out which models and contracts offer value for money is somewhat befuddling.
 Luckily, the Young Money Blog has done a bit of investigating – and some of our findings might surprise you…

 Did your mobile phone bill give you a nasty surprise last month?
-And has it only started happening since you upgraded to an expensive iPod or other smartphone?
+And has it only started happening since you upgraded to an expensive smartphone?
 Well, you’re not alone.

 Six out of 10 of Apple and HTC handset owners are overspending on their monthly contracts, and smartphone users generally are significantly more likely to overspend than those of us with good old dumbphones.
 That’s the message from comparison site uSwitch in a useful piece of research this week.
 It should serve as a wake-up call to those of us who can’t resist joining the smart crowd…….I’m just about to, but more of that later.